sharpest-minds/hiring-tips/README.md

 - A one-line blurb that describes you.

-- Links to your other online profiles (GitHub, LinkedIn, Twitter, Medium).
+- Links to your other online profiles (GitHub, LinkedIn, Twitter, Medium, etc.).

 - (Optional but recommended) A nice picture of yourself.